redhat-virtio-net/virtio-hands-on/README.md

 you will be asked for the BECOME password (i.e: your sudo password)

 ## Vhost-net
-In order to set up the vhost-net environment, run the following command:
+In order to set up the vhost-net environment, first you should check the settings file that can be found at vars vhost-net_settings.yml.
+Customize any variable you consider necessary (for example, the guest's root password).

+Then, run the following command:

 ```
     $ ansible-playbook vhost-net.yml